ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 > 1. The root/basal clade is a bit "off" for [[1.ORI]], [[2.MED]], and [[1.PRE]].
 This could be because:
 > - There is little temporal signal (ex. [[2.MED]]) or,
 > - The first divergence "should" be a multifurcation.
 > 2. Given the caveat of root placement, the tMRCAs are in the right range based on what we know from historical data.
-Bayesian Dating (BEAST) > Maximum-Likelihood Dating (LSD2).
-> 3.

 #### The [[Third Pandemic]]: [[1.ORI]]